Check out or latest addition to the product line-up: CYBREI Cranks and components!

 VI.
 Purchase price and information on the Purchase price

 6.2.
-The purchase price of goods or services listed on the Seller’s Website is exclusive of VAT.
+The purchase price of Products listed on the Seller’s Website is exclusive of VAT.

 6.2.1.
 For orders placed by Consumers with a delivery address within the EU, the final VAT is calculated automatically in the buyer’s active basket based on the price of the goods and the buyer’s delivery address according to the OSS system.